-1. At its seventeenth session, held in Geneva from July 22 to 26, 2019, the Working Group on the Legal Development of the Madrid System for the International Registration of Marks (hereinafter referred to as "the Working Group") discussed the practical challenges that holders face when receiving notifications of provisional refusal, insofar as time limits and their calculations are concerned.

-2. Following the aforementioned discussion, the Working Group requested the International Bureau to prepare a document, for consideration at its eighteenth session, on possible amendments to the Regulations Under the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (hereinafter referred to as "the Regulations") providing for:

-- (i) a minimum time limit to respond to a provisional refusal; - (ii) a harmonized way in which to calculate the above-mentioned time limit;
+- 1. At its seventeenth session, held in Geneva from July 22 to 26, 2019, the Working Group on the Legal Development of the Madrid System for the International Registration of Marks (hereinafter referred to as "the Working Group") discussed the practical challenges that holders face when receiving notifications of provisional refusal, insofar as time limits and their calculations are concerned. - 2.
+Following the aforementioned discussion, the Working Group requested the International Bureau to prepare a document, for consideration at its next session, on possible amendments to the Regulations Under the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (hereinafter referred to as "the Regulations") providing for: - (i) a minimum time limit to respond to a provisional refusal; - (ii) a harmonized way in which to calculate the above-mentioned time limit;

+This document was prepared for the eighteenth session of the Working Group.
+However, discussions were postponed until the nineteenth session, due to COVID-19 related restrictions and arrangements.
-(iii) the possibility of a later date of implementation of those new provisions for Contracting Parties requiring time to change their legal framework, practices or infrastructure;

-(iv) a stricter requirement to clearly indicate, in the notification of provisional refusal, either the end-date of the above-mentioned time limit or, if that is not possible, the way in which it should be calculated; and,

-(v) electronic communication as the default mode for transmitting communications from the International Bureau to applicants, holders and representatives1.

-3. This document sets out a number of possibilities for the Working Group to consider as a basis for discussions on possible amendments to the Regulations, as reflected in items (i) to (v) above.
+- (iii) the possibility of a later date of implementation of those new provisions for Contracting Parties requiring time to change their legal framework, practices or infrastructure; - (iv) a stricter requirement to clearly indicate, in the notification of provisional refusal, either the end-date of the above-mentioned time limit or, if that is not possible, the way in which it should be calculated; and, - (v) electronic communication as the default mode for transmitting communications from the International Bureau to applicants, holders and representatives. - 3.
+This document sets out a number of possibilities for the Working Group to consider as a basis for discussions on possible amendments to the Regulations, as reflected in items (i) to (v) above.